Micronesia Entry Requirements

 Recommended Vaccinations

-- Japanese Encephalitis - may be recommended for long-term travelers or those spending extensive time outdoors
+- Japanese Encephalitis (for travelers spending extensive time in rural areas)

 Health Insurance